New non-arithmetic complex hyperbolic lattices II

-Note that the fact that these three groups do not fit well in the framework of our paper is not a surprise, it can easily be explained by Deligne-Mostow theory (see~\cite{delignemostow},~\cite{mostowihes} or~\cite{thurstonshapes}); these are $\Sigma$-INT groups, where $\Sigma=S_4$ is a symmetric group on four letters.
-In other words, the corresponding 5-tuple of weights have 4 equal weights.
+Note that the fact that these three groups do not fit well in the framework of our paper is not a surprise, it can easily be explained by Deligne-Mostow theory (see~\cite{delignemostow},~\cite{mostowihes} or~\cite{thurstonshapes}).

+In fact, the construction in our paper produces fundamental domains for Deligne-Mostow groups corresponding to 5-tuples of weights that satisfy condition $\Sigma$-INT with $\Sigma=S_3$ (for the relation between our groups and Deligne-Mostow theory, see~\cite{parkersurvey} for instance).
+The Mostow groups where our polytopes are \emph{not} fundamental polytopes are those corresponding to Deligne-Mostow groups corresponding to 5-tuples that satisfy $\Sigma$-INT with $\Sigma=S_4$ rather than $S_3$.
+For such groups, one does not expect the quotient to have the same structure, and a fundamental domain should be very different from ours.

-\subsubsection{Hypotheses of Poincar\'e}
+\subsection{Hypotheses of Poincar\'e}

 The hypotheses of the Poincar\'e polyhedron theorem can be checked as explained in~\cite{dpp2}.
+This is done systematically in our computer code~\cite{spocheck}, we summarize the result of the computations in the statement of Proposition~\ref{prop:goodcases}.
 It turns out the theorem applies in most, but not all, cases where the invariant shell is embedded. \begin{prop} For all sporadic triangle groups and all Mostow groups apart from the $\Sigma$-INT examples with 4-fold symmetry, the hypotheses of the Poincar\'e polyhedron theorem are satisfied.

 The hypotheses also hold for all Thompson triangle groups except for $\T(12,{\bf E_2})$, $\T(7,{\bf \overline{H}_1})$, $\T(10,{\bf H_2})$ and $\T(5,{\bf \overline{H}_2})$. \end{prop}